Intern-22222/car-lease-loan-ai-assistant/docs/manual_extraction.md

 ---

-## User Story (Demo Preparation)

-**User Story:**
-As a user, I want to upload a car loan or lease contract and receive a structured summary so that I can clearly understand vehicle details, financial terms, penalties, and lender information before proceeding.

 **Pipeline Summary:**
 The uploaded PDF is processed through OCR, mapped to predefined SLA fields, and converted into a structured JSON output matching the Week-2 fixtures.
 This output is then used for validation, testing, and demonstration purposes.